-The General Fund has an unassigned fund balance of \$249,311.
+The General Fund has an unassigned fund balance of \$236,988.
 If applicable, the judicial expense would typically use restricted fund balances first, followed by committed resources and assigned resources as appropriate opportunities arise, but reserves the right to selectively spend unassigned resources first and to defer the use of these other classified funds.
+The judicial expense fund considers restricted amounts have been spent when an expenditure has been incurred for the purpose for which both restricted and unrestricted fund balance is available.